docker/docs/docker-for-windows/troubleshoot.md

 target="_blank" class="_"}, and the [Microsoft Hyper-V
-driver](/machine/drivers/hyper-v.md) to create local virtual machines. _This is tangential to using Docker Desktop_, but if you want to use Docker Machine to create multiple local VMs, or to provision remote machines, see the [Docker Machine](/machine/index.md) topics.
+driver](/machine/drivers/hyper-v.md) to create local virtual machines. _This is tangential to using Docker Desktop_, but if you want to use Docker Machine to create multiple local Virtual Machines (VMs), or to provision remote machines, see the [Docker Machine](/machine/index.md) topics.
 This is documented only for users looking for information about Docker Machine on Windows, which requires that Hyper-V is enabled, an external network switch is active, and referenced in the flags for the `docker-machine create` command [as described in the Docker
 Machine driver example](/machine/drivers/hyper-v.md#example).